egeloen/IvoryLuceneSearchBundle/Resources/doc/test.md

 # Test

-The IvoryLuceneSearchBundle is unit tested by phpunit.
+The IvoryLuceneSearchBundle is unit tested by PHPUnit.

-For testing the bundle, you need to rename the phpunit.xml.dist file to phpunit.xml & edit it for replacing the symfony2 & the zend paths by your owns.
+For testing the bundle, you need to install the dependencies by running the ``./Tests/bin/vendors`` script.

-Now, you just have to execute the following command :
+Now, you just have to execute the test suite :

 ``` bash
 $ phpunit